FIWARE/tutorials.Extended-Properties/README.md

 The format of the version response has not changed.
 The `release_date` must be 26th August 2023 or later to be able to work with the requests defined below.

+## Working with multilanguage properties

+Sometimes, it is required the use of different language in the creation and consumption of Entity data.
+In order to proceed, we need to create initially a new entity data that define the new data type `LanguageProperty` and use the sub-attribute `LanguageMap` (and not value) to keep the representation of the values of this attribute in different languages.

+This `LanguageMap` corresponds to a JSON object consisting of a series of key-value pairs where the keys shall be JSON strings representing [IETF RFC 5646](https://www.rfc-editor.org/info/rfc5646) language codes.

 ### Creating a new data entity

+Let's create a Poit of Interest data in which we want to keep the detail information about the Helsinki Cathedral, gut for the value of the name, we use three different languages, English, Finnish, and Italian.
+The process will be to send a request to the Broker with the following information:

 #### :two: Request: